Capacitor test Kit ORDER Parts Index Tattoo Supplies Index ©2006UnimaxNYC

 An arrow printed on the cover means "Polarized" the electricity must flow in the direction of the arrow that is printed on the capacitor body.
 Bottom three Green samples.

 If electricity flows in the wrong direction (against the arrow) it may heat up, fail, explode or "pop."
-Any heat decreases the effectiveness of a capacitor and can lead to catastrophic failure spewing the contents of the capacitor all over.
+Heat decreases the effectiveness of a capacitor and can lead to failure spewing the contents of the capacitor in your face or eyes.
+Hopefully the capacitor will be covered by some shrink wrap.

 Your power supply has (-) Black and (+) Red output terminals (and sometimes a ground-green).